 What is fair credit?

-Fair credit means a FICO credit score between 580 and 669.
+Fair credit typically means a FICO credit score between 580 and 669.
 This could be a high enough credit score for a loan.
 For perspective, the lowest FICO Score someone can have is 300; the highest is 850.

 What credit score do I need for a personal loan?
 The answer is specific to the lender.
 Some lenders may approve you for a personal loan with a score of 580, if you have steady income or a co-signer.
 Others may prefer a score of 670 or better.
 That's good credit territory on the FICO scale.